acl-org/eacl-2024/_pages/venue.md

 Reception: +356 2137 4894

 ## About Malta:
-That area isn't ideal for close food options unfortunately although the hotel is pretty decent.
-There's Sole close by which is excellent but a bit high end and Melting Pot (the restaurant of the local football club) is a good choice for a quick snack.
-Paceville is a short 5-10min walk away.
+Food options: There's Sole close by which is excellent but a bit high end and Melting Pot (the restaurant of the local football club) is a good choice for a quick snack.
+Paceville is a short 5-10 min walk away.
 That's the main clubbing area on the island and gets very crowded but might be worth a visit.

 - My general advice would be to encourage attendees to explore the whole island in particular:
 - Valletta